muc-fluechtlingsrat/global-refugee-data/cia-world-factbook/README.md

 # How to use the CIA World Factbook

-Non-standard country codes are in use: for example, Austria is au, Australia is as
+Non-standard country codes are used: for example, Austria is au, Australia is as

 Open a country page to see the fields available